Garbsen

 In the first decades of the post-war period, Garbsen was primarily a classic commuter town for numerous workers in Hanover's industrial enterprises such as VW Nutzfahrzeuge, Continental or VARTA, today Johnson Controls.
 Since then Garbsen has experienced a significant change in the economic structure.
 Predominantly medium-size enterprises from different industries were created or settled, the number of the jobs more than doubled itself.

 With the Production Technology Center (PZH) and the Underwater Technology Center, Garbsen is home to significant parts of the Mechanical Engineering Department of the Leibniz University of Hannover.
 By the winter semester 2019/2020, the entire Faculty of Mechanical Engineering is to be united on the Garbsen campus, which is currently under construction.

 Geography

 Garbsen belongs to the Weser-Aller-Flachland natural area and is situated between the lowlands of the river Leine and the Otternhagener Moor.
-The differences in altitude are only a few meters.
+The differences in altitude are only a few metres.